OctopusDeploy/blog/blog/2020-01/devops-documentation/index.md

 Have you ever read technical documentation and thought that the writer was describing how they thought the product *should* work rather than how it *does* work?
 Or maybe you hit a wall because the developer writing the docs forgot to mention a dependency they installed years ago and simply didn’t realize was critical to the process?

-By utilizing Puppet and the blank-slate VMs provided by GitHub Actions, we force ourselves to rebuild the environment that we are documenting from scratch every time.
+By utilizing Puppet and the blank-slate VMs (immutable infrastructure) provided by GitHub Actions, we force ourselves to rebuild the environment that we are documenting from scratch every time.
 Although this example didn’t install any local infrastructure and only accessed Google, the Octopus Guides workflows install the CI servers, databases, build tools, and web servers with each and every run.
 This means that the guides can verifiably demonstrate how Octopus and the associated tools actually work rather than describing how things are assumed to work.

+### Automating testing and testable documentation

+Although the documentation is still written by hand, there is now a one-to-one mapping between the steps outlined in the documentation to the Gherkin script that we execute and verify with GitHub Actions.
+This means we now have documentation that is backed by automated tests, which is essential when producing the amount of content that we include with the Octopus Guides.
+Scheduling regular runs of the workflows mean we can be notified of any product updates that might break our scripts, and therefore require the documentation to be updated.

-### Documentation is always up to date
+### Software documentation that is always up to date

 Although the purpose of these browser scripts is to generate the screenshots and videos consumed by our documentation, they are also essentially end-to-end tests.
 If the script fails, for example, if an HTML element is no longer available or a manual verification step does not succeed, the GitHub Action fails, we are notified, and can determine if some aspect of our documentation needs to be updated.